Your free business.com+ membership unlocks exclusive tech deals and advisor support

 4. It can give your company legal protection.

-While voluntary severance agreements aren’t completely without risk, “it’s significantly less likely that employees are going to say, ‘I was discriminated against,’ because they voluntarily took the package or took the program,” said Trina Rickets, shareholder at employment law firm Ogletree Deakins and co-chair of the firm’s Reduction in Force and WARN National Practice Group.
+While voluntary severance agreements aren’t completely without risk, “it’s significantly less likely that employees are going to say, ‘I was discriminated against,’ because they voluntarily took the package or took the program,” said Trina Ricketts, shareholder at employment law firm Ogletree Deakins and co-chair of the firm’s Reduction in Force and WARN National Practice Group.

+A business owner can also choose to include a section in the severance agreement that restricts the employee from pursuing legal claims against the employer.
 “A really important element of any severance agreement is going to be a release of claims, that the employee is releasing the employer from any future claims,” said Alex Berke, an employment attorney with Berke-Weiss Law.

 Employment discrimination can occur throughout any stage of the employment relationship, including during termination.
 Here's what you need to know about workplace anti-discrimination laws.